 If engagement rates increase 400% from two to three channels, imagine what the difference between two to four or five channels could be!

-Your goal isn’t to assault your prospect from all angles.
+Your goal isn’t to assault your prospect from all angles during the sales cadence.
 Instead, you’re trying to find the channel where your prospect will engage.
-That’s why we recommend an omnichannel approach when connecting with prospects.
+That’s why we recommend an omnichannel prospecting approach.

 This feature is ideal for sales professionals because now you have another way of reaching your prospects.
 Maybe your prospect finds it easier to listen to a message rather than reading one.
 Other prospects may like it because they can quickly respond to you through the LinkedIn® app.
 And, if you sent a personalized LinkedIn connection request, your listener can easily see how you met.

 Plus, you have a chance to convey the desired tone and personality, which helps you connect with your listener in a more personalized manner than a typed message.

 How Do I Record and Send a Voice Message on LinkedIn?

 - Tap the new message icon to start a new message.